Achieving double-logarithmic precision dependence in optimization-based quantum unstructured search: Grover-compatible Riemannian gradient ascent method

 \item The skew-Hermitian part of Riemannian gradient, $[H, \psi_k]$, remains in the fixed 2-dimensional real subspace

 and $\left\|\left[H, \psi_k\right]\right\|_F=\sqrt{2q_k\left (1-q_k\right)} $. \end{enumerate} \end{theorem}

-\cref{thm-grad-in-W} provides an important insight: if the current gradient\footnote{In what follows, whenever there is no ambiguity, the term \textit{gradient} also refers to the skew-Hermitian part of the Riemannian gradient.} lies in the 2-dimensional subspace $\mathcal{W}\subseteq \mathfrak{u}(N)$ (when $U_0 = I$, the initial Riemannian gradient is simply $X_0\in\mathcal{W}$), then it suffices to consider a retraction that is well-defined only on $\mathcal{W}$, rather than on the full $N^2 = 4^n$-dimensional space $\mathfrak{u}(N)$\footnote{A typical contrast is the Trotter retraction defined in \cref{eq-trt} (see \cref{app-geo}).}.
+In what follows, whenever there is no ambiguity, the term \textit{gradient} also refers to the skew-Hermitian part of the Riemannian gradient. \cref{thm-grad-in-W} provides an important insight: if the current gradient lies in the 2-dimensional subspace $\mathcal{W}\subseteq \mathfrak{u}(N)$ (when $U_0 = I$, the initial Riemannian gradient is simply $X_0\in\mathcal{W}$), then it suffices to consider a retraction that is well-defined only on $\mathcal{W}$, rather than on the full $N^2 = 4^n$-dimensional space $\mathfrak{u}(N)$.
+A typical contrast is the Trotter retraction defined in \cref{eq-trt} of \cref{app-geo}.
 First, to ensure that it is a valid retraction, it must satisfy the standard first-order properties in \cref{eq-defn-retraction}.
 Second, to guarantee that the next Riemannian gradient remains in $\mathcal{W}$, its construction must involve only the form $e^{i\theta H}$ and $e^{i\theta \psi_0}$.
 In this way, the whole procedure forms a closed loop.
 This naturally leads to the following definition.

 \begin{definition} A mapping $\mathrm{R}_U$ is called a \emph{Grover-compatible retraction} if for all $U \in \mathrm{U}(N)$ the following conditions hold: \begin{enumerate} \item $\mathrm{R}_U: \mathcal{W}U \rightarrow \mathrm{U}(N)$ is a well-defined retraction restricted to the domain $\mathcal{W}U \subseteq T_U= \mathfrak{u}(N)U$; that is, the induced curve $\gamma(t) = \mathrm{R}_U(t\eta)$ for $t \ge 0$ satisfies